mcsee/Software-Design-Articles/Articles/Theory/No Silver Bullet/readme.md

 > The software design is present in the code, never in the diagrams.
 Diagrams don't execute, they have no errors and nobody maintains them.
 We need to trash them.

 Software doesn't have a spatial or geometric representation.
-We cannot imagine it or make it visible due to the large number of axes of change.
+We can't imagine it or make it visible due to the large number of axes of change.

 Just perform [contour lines](https://en.wikipedia.org/wiki/Contour_line) to be able to observe some isolated aspects, as unit tests do.